 - In a medium bowl, whisk together confectioners' sugar and cinnamon.

-- Add milk and stir until no lumps remain and the mixture is smooth.
-The mixture should be thick enough to coat the back of a spoon but still, maintain a drizzle consistency.
+- Add milk, and maple syrup and stir until no lumps remain and the mixture is smooth.
+The mixture should be thick enough to coat the back of a spoon but maintain a drizzle consistency.

 - If needed, add another teaspoon of milk, or more sugar.

-- Drizzle glaze over the cooled bread, let it settle before slicing and serving.
+- Drizzle glaze over the cooled bread, and immediately top with pumpkin seeds.
+Let it settle before slicing and serving.